ImperialCollegeLondon/pyrealm/docs/source/users/demography_two/canopy.md

 The plots below show the cumulative projected leaf and crown areas across the individuals in the two communities along with the PPA layer closure heights.
-The first thing to note is that the projected crown area for the communities is identical: the cohorts have the same crown shapes, stem heights and number of individuals.
+The first thing to note is that the **projected crown area for the communities is identical**: the cohorts have the same crown shapes, stem heights and number of individuals.
 For the non-gappy community, the projected leaf area and projected crown area are also identical.
 However: